fcdimitr/sgtsnepi/README.md

 ### System environment

 SG-t-SNE-Π is developed for shared-memory computers with multi-threading, running Linux or macOS operating system.
-The source code is (to be) compiled by a C++ compiler supporting Cilk.
-The current release is tested with the GNU `g++` compiler 7.4.0 and the Intel `icpc` compiler 19.0.4.233.
+The source code must be compiled with a C++ compiler which supports Cilk.
+The current release is tested with [OpenCilk](http://opencilk.org) 1.0 `clang`, GNU `g++` 7.4.0, and Intel `icpc` 19.0.4.233.

 ### Prerequisites